 You may get other non-specific symptoms like weight loss, back pain, loss of appetite and feeling tired and lethargic, but these can point to any number of conditions and cancers.

-If you think you are at increased risk, you can discuss with your doctor.
-If you have been diagnosed with kidney disease, it’s important to keep up with the invites to monitor this, via weight and blood pressure checks and blood tests.
+If you think you are at increased risk, you can discuss this with your doctor.
+If you have been diagnosed with kidney disease, it’s important to keep up with your regular check-ups to monitor this, via weight and blood pressure checks and blood tests.

-You should see your doctor with any concerning symptoms such as blood in your urine or abdominal lumps and bumps.
+You should see your doctor with any concerning symptoms such as blood in your urine, pain in your side, sweats and high temperatures, tiredness or abdominal lumps and bumps.
 They will ask about your symptoms, your family history and check any other medical conditions or medications.
 They will examine your abdomen, looking for any pain or swelling.

 They will ask you for a urine sample looking for any simple signs of kidney disease or damage, and also to exclude any urine infection.
 They will do a set of bloods, particularly looking at how well the kidney is performing, the urea and electrolytes (known by doctors as “U’s and E’s”), and to assess any anaemia from the full blood count.

-As with all cancers, treatment depends on the type of kidney cancer (renal cell carcinoma is the most common), the size of a tumour, whether it has spread to other areas and how fit you are overall.
+As with all cancers, the treatment depends on the type of kidney cancer present, the size of the tumour, whether it has spread to other areas of the body and how fit you are overall.

-Surgery is the main treatment for most people, to remove either a section or the whole of the affected kidney.
-Medications that help stop the growth and spread of cancer (called biological therapies) can be initiated and radiotherapy can also be undertaken with high energy radiation.
+Surgery is the main treatment for most people, to remove either part - or all - of the affected kidney.
+Medication that helps stop the growth and spread of cancer (called biological therapy or immunotherapy) can be started and the two most common ones used here are called interferon and aldesleukin.
+Radiotherapy can also be undertaken with high energy radiation used to halt or destroy cancer cells, especially if your health is poor.

 Other treatments such as cryotherapy (using freezing) or radiofrequency ablation (using heat) may be appropriate, where they are designed to destroy cancer cells.
-Embolisation is another option, where the blood supply to the cancer is disrupted.
+Embolisation is another option, where the blood supply to the cancer is blocked off, and this can be used instead of surgery.

 Most people want to know whether they will survive a particular cancer.
 This is a tricky question, as so much depends on an individual’s risk factors, age and general health, and on the type of tumour, how far advanced it is and whether it has spread.
-As a general impression, 80% survive to a year or more, 65% survive to 5 years or more.
+As a general impression, 80% survive to a year or more and 65% survive to 5 years or more but as a general rule the more advanced the cancer at diagnosis the lower the long-term survival rate.

 Was this helpful?